zdravkov/kendo-docs/api/web/grid.md

     <div id="grid"></div>
     <script>
     $("#grid").kendoGrid({
         columns: [
           // create a column bound to the "name" field { field: "name" },
           // create a column bound to the "age" field { field: "age" }
         ],
         dataSource: [ { name: "Jane", age: 30 }, { name:"John", age: 33 }]
     });
     </script>

 ### columns.filterable `Boolean|Object` *(default: true)*

-If set to `true` the filter menu for this column will be displayed when grid filtering is enabled.
+If set to `true` a filter menu will be displayed for this column when filtering is enabled for the grid.
 If set to `false` the filter menu will not be displayed.
+By default a filter menu is displayed for all columns when filtering is enabled.

-Can also be set to a JavaScript object which represents the filter menu configuration for this column.
+Can be set to a JavaScript object which represents the filter menu configuration.

 #### Example - disable filtering

     <div id="grid"></div>
     <script>
     $("#grid").kendoGrid({
         columns: [
           { field: "name", filterable: false },
           { field: "age" }
         ],
         filterable: true,
         dataSource: [ { name: "Jane", age: 30 }, { name:"John", age: 33 }]
     });
     </script>